kirbycool/thanx-docs/source/includes/users/_describe.md

       "month": 8,
       "day": 14
     },
-    "gender": "female"
+    "gender": "female",
+    "zip_code": "12345"
   }
 }
 ```

 This endpoint will return the specified user's information. **Note** The user's phone
 number is **not** gathered by Thanx with the permission to use it for marketing.

 ### HTTP Request